mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 ## Summary of phases and resources of the study

-The following overview of activity use by phase briefly details the evolution of tools and processes.
-Later sections of chapter explore the rationale for their selection or production.
-Fuller descriptions of the tools and supporting resources used at each stage and links to the online resources created are available as appendix 4.x
+The following sective provides an overview of activity use by phase briefly detailing the evolution of tools and processes.
+A following section outines the data gathering processes used at each stage before turn to the process of data analyis.
+Finding in other chapters, in particular the design narrative of Chapter 5, explore the rationale for the selection, creation and adaptation of both existing and novel tools and processes in each stage in line with the driving research questions.
+Fuller techincal descriptions of the tools and supporting resources used at each stage are beyond the scope of those questions and the limits of the structure of this thesis, fuller technical descriptions to and links to the online resources created are available as appendix 4.x.
+A summary of the delivery phases and one key development period are outlined in a graphical representation below in Fig 4.x.

 ![](./Pictures/phases_diagram_chevrons.png){width=90%}